 While most business owners are well equipped to handle the day-to-day requirements of their business, many simply lack the specialist skills and knowledge required to successfully manage the range of more complex or challenging scenarios they may face.

-Beyond problem-solving alone, most businesses are also looking for ways to ensure their practices are up to scratch, to challenge their way of thinking and to accelerate their strategy.
+Beyond problem-solving alone, most businesses are also looking for ways to ensure their practices are up to scratch, challenge their way of thinking, and accelerate their strategy.

 While an advisory board may not be suitable for every type of business, there are some common scenarios where an advisory board could be particularly valuable.
 These include:

 - Growth of the business.

 - Handling a major crisis or critical incident.

 - Navigating a business sale, exit or acquisition.